Probing the Strong Gravity Region of Black Holes with eXTP: Exploring Accretion Physics in Extreme Gravity

 According to their spectral features and timing properties, black hole X-ray binaries can be divided into three spectral states, i.e., the hard state, intermediate state and soft state (also known as the hard, steep power-law and thermal-dominant states) \cite[][]{Remillard:2006fc,Belloni:2005}.
 The different spectral states are believed to be linked to the relative strengths of disk and coronal emission components.
 Although the basic picture has been established, some key questions are still needed to be clarified, such as the formation, evolution and the radiation of the hot corona, the physical mechanism of the truncation of the accretion disk, the origin of QPOs, and the production mechanism of outflows such as disk winds (observed in the soft state) and relativistic jets (observed in the hard and intermediate states).

-A great number of efforts have been made towards establishing the intrinsic connection between black hole X-ray binaries and AGN, such as the fundamental plane of black hole activity and the unified scheme for black hole accretion, in which it is proposed that different types of AGN are determined by Eddington ratio (Eddington rate scaled mass accretion rate) and the viewing angle.
-As that of in black hole X-ray binaries, although the basic picture has been there, many key questions are still needed to be settled, such as, the structure of the disk and corona, the physical mechanism of the production and evolution of QPOs, the origin of quasi-periodic eruptions (QPEs), AGN feedback etc.

-The process of accretion onto black holes plays an important role in shaping the Universe.
+A great number of efforts have been made towards establishing the intrinsic connection between black hole X-ray binaries and AGN, such as the fundamental plane of black hole activity \cite{Merloni:2003,Kang:2025} and the unified scheme for black hole accretion (e.g. \cite{Hagen:2024}), in which it is proposed that different types of AGN are determined by Eddington ratio (Eddington rate scaled mass accretion rate) and the viewing angle.
+As for BHXRBs, the basic picture is in place but many key questions still need to be settled, such as the structure of the disk and corona, the physical mechanism of the production and evolution of AGN QPOs, the origin of quasi-periodic eruptions (QPEs) and the implications for AGN feedback.
+The latter question has wide relevance, because the process of accretion on to black holes plays an important role in shaping the Universe.
 The energy released in a small region (e.g., a few tens of gravitational radii) near the black holes in AGN can cause significant feedback which affects the evolution of their host galaxies.